Is This Glow Recipe Favourite the Perfect Hot Weather Moisturiser?

 While this is a fairly basic moisturiser, it’s also (to my mind) a pretty high-quality one- delivering on its claims of hydration and skin-soothing benefits.

 With enough softening, moisturising ingredients that even quite dry skin will probably appreciate this in summer, oilier types will probably appreciate this fuss-free, non-clogging formula year-round.
 And anyone who likes the smell of watermelon (me, me!) will also be a fan.

 For a cheaper dupe, consider checking out a lightweight hydrating moisturiser like The Inkey List’s Multi-Biotic.

 Great for: Those who like their hydration on the lighter side and summer moisturising.
 Watermelon fans.

 Not-so-great for: Very dry skin types, who might find this too lightweight.
-Also very sensitive types, which might not enjoy the artificial fragrance here.
+Also, very sensitive types might not enjoy the artificial fragrance here.